Michigan Malpractice Attorneys

 Well-respected in the industry

-Authors of Torts: Michigan Law and Practice, 3rd Edition, Legal Malpractice and Other Professional Negligence chapter
+Authors of Torts: Michigan Law and Practice, 3rd Edition, Legal Malpractice and Other Professional Negligence chapter and other publications

 Meet Our Team